IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week3.md

 https://trello.com/c/shxiMPyq

-**Polina Kostikova** – written endpoints for creating rooms, wrote additional database functions, connected the backend and frontend for creating rooms, wrote basic functional endpoints for playing with a bot (DQN) and performed the initial connection of the backend and DQN
+**Polina Kostikova** – wrote endpoints for creating rooms, wrote additional database functions, connected the backend and frontend for creating rooms, wrote basic functional endpoints for playing with a bot (DQN) and performed the initial connection of the backend and DQN

 https://trello.com/c/q9JbeV6a

 https://trello.com/c/dt8ZgOfR

-**Lev Permiakov** – fixed bugs in DQN and created its first fully functional model, wrote manual testing of the model against the user, conducted a comparison of MSTS and DQN, started work to improve the level of the game DQN
+**Lev Permiakov** – fixed bugs in DQN and created its first fully functional model, wrote manual testing of the model against the user, conducted a comparison of MCTS and DQN, started work to improve the level of the game DQN

 https://trello.com/c/t4D4WcS6

 https://trello.com/c/dt8ZgOfR

-**Arina Petuhova** – wrote endpoints for the game in the room, implemented the main logic inside the game and the logic for checking each move, connected the backend and frontend, fixed errors in the logic of MSTS
+**Arina Petuhova** – wrote endpoints for the game in the room, implemented the main logic inside the game and the logic for checking each move, connected the backend and frontend, fixed errors in the logic of MCTS

 https://trello.com/c/47ewU2hC